Here is an updated list of banks and other firms that have been punished for various offences, such as breaches of sanctions.

 The European Central Bank withdrew the banking licence for Pilatus Bank, a Malta-based organisation embroiled in a money laundering scandal.
 European authorities tightened the screws on the bank after US authorities charged its former chairman and owner, Seyed Ali Sadr Hasheminejad, with plotting to circumvent US sanctions against Iran.

 In May, Denmark’s financial regulator told Danske Bank it needed to bolster its capital by DKK5 billion ($803 million), and imposed eight orders and eight reprimands on the lender.
 In February, Estonia’s financial watchdog said it would open an investigation into the lender after media reports claimed it had been aware of money laundering allegations at its Estonian business as far back as 2013.
-Estonia’s general prosecutor has started a criminal investigation of Danske Bank – which has already been warned it needs to bolster its capital – over claims that the Danish bank was involved in money laundering via the Baltic nation.
-The bank has seen a number of high-profile figures depart as it has been hit by a money laundering scandal centred on its Estonian operations.
-It has employed a new compliance boss, while its recent financial results showed a fall in profits.
+Estonia’s general prosecutor started a criminal investigation of Danske Bank – which had already been warned it needs to bolster its capital – over claims that the Danish bank was involved in money laundering via the Baltic nation.
+The bank saw a number of high-profile figures depart having been hit by a money laundering scandal centred on its Estonian operations.
+It employed a new compliance boss, while its recent financial results showed a fall in profits.

 Switzerland’s financial regulator uncovered shortcomings around the anti-money laundering controls of Credit Suisse, such as involving suspected corruption of the global soccer organisation FIFA, and a major business relationship connected to a politically exposed person.